Frequently Asked Questions and Terms

 A consulate is the section of an embassy that deals with entry requests to a country by non-nationals, and provides assistance to home country citizens in the consulate location.
 See the DOS list of Embassies in the United States for more information.

 A full time load at Knox is three courses.
 New students submit a Course Preference Form to the Registrar before their arrival at Knox.
 Your academic advisor will meet with you after you arrive on campus to clarify your initial goals and the best way to get started.
 At the end of each subsequent term, you preregister for your courses in the next term.
 Begin by reading the Class Knox material, and then submit a list of your three courses and an alternate to email@example.com.

-Customs and Border Patrol (CBP) personnel are the USCIS officials students meet most often.
+Customs and Border Protection (CBP) personnel are the U.S. Citizenship and Immigration Services (USCIS) officials students meet most often.
 Visa interview officers at the U.S. Consulates are personnel of the Department of State (DOS).
 Consular officers authorize the visa which allows you to request permission to enter the States.
 Customs officers give or deny permission to enter at the port of entry.

-The Designated School Official is a staff member at your school who acts as the liaison between you and the Department of Homeland Security.
-At Knox, DSO's can be found in Admission, Student Development and the Registrar's office.
-The International Student Advisor in Student Development is your first contact for immigration related matters.
+The Designated School Official (DSO) is a staff member at your school who acts as the liaison between you and the Department of Homeland Security.
+At Knox, DSOs can be found in the Office of Admission, Office of International Student Services, and the Registrar's office.
+The DSO in the Office of International Student Services is your first contact for immigration related matters.

 Diversity Visa Lottery

 The United States grants a very limited number of Permanent Resident visas through a lottery process.